search-rug/doc-as-code-single-case-experiment/README.md

 -----
 ```

-2. Add a sentence on the ICD that uses the acronym KFCA.
+2. Add a sentence on the ICD that uses the acronym KSP.
 Test the document locally, or commit/add a new version tag.
 Check the way the pipeline has two types of documentation publication failures: consistency errors, and failed 'quality gates':

 - Error: internal inconsistencies in the SystemRDL model.
 - Failed Quality gates: an optional SystemRDL element (in this case endianness), that was set as mandatory in this context, was missed; an acronym was included but not described in the document.